mit-orcd/orcd-rag/README.md

 salloc -N 1 -n 8 -p mit_normal_gpu -G l40s:1
 ```

-*Note: For the Llama 8B model, you will need a GPU with at least 40GB of memory.
+*Note: For the 8B model, you will need a GPU with at least 40GB of memory.
 If you don't have a GPU, you can run this on a CPU, but it will be much slower.*

 **Create a Python virtual environment:**